Washington Athletic Club Foundation

-The WAC Foundation, a 501(c)(3) nonprofit, exists to preserve and enhance the WAC Clubhouse, built in 1930 and listed on the National Register of Historic Places.
+The Washington Athletic Club Foundation, a 501(c)(3) nonprofit, exists to preserve and enhance the WAC Clubhouse, built in 1930 and listed on the National Register of Historic Places.
 Donations to the foundation are tax deductible and directly fund Clubhouse improvement projects.
 For additional details on the foundation, please see our FAQs, here.
 The story below was first published in the November/December 2019 edition of WAC Magazine.

 HOW TO HELP PRESERVE THE CLUBHOUSE WITH YOUR TAX-DEDUCTIBLE DONATIONS